Nursing (Bachelor of Science in Nursing, B.S.N.)

 The School of Nursing and Health Professions allows individuals who have been admitted to the B.S.N. program, who have a current, unencumbered Missouri license to practice as a licensed practical nurse (L.P.N.), to apply for advanced placement through tested experience.
 LPNs who have completed the Army’s practical nurse program or airmen who have completed the Air Force 4N Training Program may apply for advanced placement.
 Other military medical service (e.g.Navy, Marine Corp, Coast Guard) personnel with equivalent training as the Army’s practical nurse program or the Air Force 4N Training Program may request review of credentials.
 Tested experience is established through verification of LPN license, standardized testing, and skills validation of select competencies.
 Please contact the School of Nursing and Health Professions for specific information on testing procedures and scheduling.

 Students must achieve a grade of "C" or higher in all required nursing courses in order to continue progression in the Nursing Program.
 Any student who receives a final course grade of C in two or more nursing courses in a single semester during the Nursing Program will be placed on nursing academic probation.
 Students placed on Nursing Academic Probation will be required to enroll in NUR 300 Strategies for Success in Nursing in order to progress in the nursing curriculum.
-Specific Nursing progression, probation, and dismissal policies are available in the School of Nursing and Health Professions.
+Specific Nursing progression, probation, and dismissal policies are available on the Department of Nursing webpage.

 Eligibility for Nursing Licensure